pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/communication/commandable_http/_index.md

 In this tutorial, you will learn how to create and consume CommandableHttpControllers.
 This type of service is characterized by containing a set of commands that can be called via the HTTP/REST protocol.

 In order to explain its functionality, this tutorial begins by explaining the necessary pre-requisites to work with this component.
 Then, it shows how to create a command set and a controller that uses it.
-To complete the controller, it describes how to include it in a ProcessContainer.
+To complete the task, it describes how to include it in a ProcessContainer.

 Once the controller has been constructed, the tutorial shows how to consume it via a CommandableHttpClient and from any other application.
 Finally, it provides a full version of the controller and client and a summary of what was learned.